Those of you who do not know me well, or even at all. I would like to thank you for reading this, and listening to my story.

 Here is feedback that Kiesling received directly from real-world single Christian women about Christian men.

-"It seems like men aren't willing to take the risk of asking a woman out, since they don't have to anymore.
+"God didn't create you to be passive.
+Pursuit seems to be obsolete, but we still want to be pursued.""It seems like men aren't willing to take the risk of asking a woman out, since they don't have to anymore.
 There are plenty of women who will chase them, yet I won't.
-I want them to pursue me."
+I want them to pursue me.""Quit saying, 'I'm waiting on God to bring me my future mate.'
+What a cop-out!
+You're scared, and you're afraid of being hurt or rejected and — gasp! — you might be tempted to have sex!"

 So why are Christian men not stepping up to the plate?
 What's behind this trend?
 I think there are at least a couple of factors.